jedrzejkubica/targets-from-pathways/README.md

 python run.py --pathway_mapping_file data/Ensembl2Reactome_PE_All_Levels.txt --interactions_file data/FIsInGene_04142025_with_annotations.txt --target BTG4 1>scores.tsv
 ```

+Part 4:

 For every gene found in the overlap between disease-specific and target-specific list:

 `score = (number of disease pathways containing the gene + number of target pathways containing the gene) / (total disease pathways + total target pathways)`

+Network propagation on the functional interaction network:

 ## Results

-Here are top 10 genes we got in our study, using BTG4 as target:
+Here are top 10 genes based on pathway selectivity (using BTG4 as target):

 | Gene   | Score |
 |--------|--------|